w3s7y/revels-learning/README.md

     * eat the sample to confirm it's type
     * Record data into database along with it's bag number
     * Repeat above steps for every sample in the bag
-* Repeat for all ten bags.
+* Repeat for all bags.

 ### Equipment used for data collection
 * Accurate Scales (0.01g resolution)